terminusdb-labs/terminusdb-heroku/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Once TerminusDB is unstalled you will be able to login with the url for your heroku app, i.e. ```https://<app name>.herokuapp.com``` and the password you set.
+Once TerminusDB is installed you will be able to login with the url for your heroku app, i.e. ```https://<app name>.herokuapp.com``` and the password you set.